gilescope/atoi_radix10/README.md

 Optimisations that did help
 ===========================

+   * Taking an if is faster than not.
    * Moving `+` further up before it was accessed due to latency requirements.
+   * Try not to do any instructions requiring latency just before returning.
+For example `if cond { return a as u16 }`, you can calculate the `a as u16` before the if then it's faster.
+(We're optimising for the happy path)

 Optimisations that didn't
 =========================